AniruddhaHumane/nd00333-capstone-ML-Engineer/README.md

     )

 We chose two parameters of the `RandomForestClassifier` that we are using for classification. `n_estimators` and `max_depth`.
-Using a randome choice and random int respectively we are training multiple models.
+Using a randome choice we are training multiple models.
+Through the following graph in the Azure's ML studio we can see how every model performed.

 ![allRuns](./starter_file/HyperDrive/screenshots/allRuns.png)